augustovictor/guides/Architecture.md

 - Design choices that focus on implementation are non-architectural;
 - Create prototypes for validating design concepts.
 It is often a tool for the more risky and lesser understood parts of the solution;
 - Always set time constraints;
+- An ideal design is attained not when there is no longer anything to add, but when there is no longer anything to take away.
+- All approaches to design include 3 aspects that may be compared:
+    - Design method - Systematic series of steps that the team uses to solve a problem; A sugestion of how to view the problem;
+        - Object oriented design
+        - Structured design
+        - Role based design
+    - Design representation
+    - How that design is going to be validated;

+## Books
+- Software Architecture in Practice (3rd Edition)
+- Documenting Software Architectures: Views and Beyond (2nd Edition)